Calculating Pot Odds in Poker – What Is the Best Way?

 0.33 * 100 = 33%

-We need 33% equity to make this call, given the pot odds.
-With an open-ended straight draw and two overcards, we have a lot of cards that can improve our hand, but only eight that guarantee we make the best hand.
+Given the pot odds, we need 33% equity to make this call.
+With an open-ended straight draw and two overcards, we have many cards that can improve our hand, but only eight that guarantee we make the best hand.

-Using the rule of 2 and 4, we can quickly calculate that we have at least a 16% chance to hit our straight on the turn and a 32% chance to hit it by the river.
+Using the rules of 2 and 4, we can quickly calculate that we have at least a 16% chance of hitting our straight on the turn and a 32% chance of hitting it by the river.

-What’s even more, our overcards and backdoor flush draw give us extra equity, and we also have a lot of implied odds to consider if we make our hand.
+What’s even more, our overcards and backdoor flush draw give us extra equity, and we also have many implied odds to consider if we make our hand.

 Given all of this, the hand we have here is a candidate for both a call and a raise, but certainly never for a fold, despite the big bet size that our opponent used.